 Construction and Support Trades

-The Construction and Support Trades industry accounts for over 55,600 jobs in the Metro Atlanta Region.
+The Construction and Support Trades industry accounts for over 246,000 jobs in the Metro Atlanta Region.
 Sectors range from homebuilders to infrastructure construction to material wholesalers.
-In the Metro Atlanta Region, the largest is the Commercial and Institutional Building Construction sector, which accounts for over 10,300 jobs, or 4%.
+In the Metro Atlanta Region, the largest is the Wholesale Trade Agents and Brokers sector, which accounts for over 24,000 jobs, or 10%.
 The following table identifies the largest sectors in the region.

 Construction and Support Trades Industry Overview, 6 Digit NAICS - Atlanta Region